router-resources/ERC20-Cookbook/README.md

 1. **srcContractAddress**: A bytes array that represents the address of the contract on the source chain that initiated the cross-chain transfer request.

-2. **payload**: A bytes array that contains information about the NFTs that are being transferred, including the recipient's address, NFT IDs, amounts, and additional data.
+2. **payload**: A bytes array that containing the payload we sent from the source chain.

 3. **srcChainId**: A string that represents the ID of the source chain from which the cross-chain transfer request originated.